pavankomandur/PhoneValidation/README.md

 # PhoneValidation

-This is Phone Validation App which Validates phone number
+This is Phone Validation App which Validates phone number and displays suggestions.

 Tech Stack : Angular.